-Jack Bulharowski gave a fine sermonette regarding this subject, and brought out that the church at Ephesus worked so hard technically, and were so diligent to stay faithful to the doctrines over a long period of time, that somehow the love for the brethren waxed cold for each other.
+Jack Bulharowski gave a fine sermonette several years back regarding this subject, and brought out that the church at Ephesus worked so hard technically, and were so diligent to stay faithful to the doctrines over a long period of time, that somehow the love for the brethren waxed cold for each other.

 Each month we faithfully made out our tithe check making sure we gave God His tithe first, and then we paid the bills.
 We worked to keep the Sabbath as holy as we could and we asked questions about what we could do on the Sabbath?
 We asked all of these questions.
 We loved God, and it was so important to us to carefully please God in all that we did.
 We had a sermonette today on how children give their parents gifts—they love their parents and they wanted to give them something.
 We wanted to give God ourselves and to love Him.
-We were so conscience of God, that we thought of Him in every facet of our life.
+We were so conscious of God, that we thought of Him in every facet of our life.
 In the early days the ministry were asked questions like "What kind of car should I buy?"
 Anything the minister said was supposed to be good, and that was not always the case, but we wanted to please God, and somehow the minister was the answer to all these technical questions.

 At that time there was an excitement in our lives over our calling and all that God was doing, and all that He would do to heal this world and bring about the wonderful World Tomorrow.
 It was an exciting time.

 But over the years have we become tired and worn down?
 Have we become technical, factual, and focused on prophecy?
 In doing so, lost or diminished, the most important aspect of our calling, our humble, tender love for God?
-Maybe we have unconsciously let down on the commands of God, that early on in our calling, we so very much wanted to keep.
+Maybe we have unconsciously let down on the commands of God that early on in our calling we so very much wanted to keep.